Skip to content

 Display advertising shows your ad across all Google partner websites across the internet.

-This is different from search advertising, as you can target specific types of people to see your ads.
-For example, you can select your exact target audience, or choose people that have previously visited websites similar to yours.
+This differs from search advertising, as you can target specific types of people to see your ads.
+For example, you can select your target audience or choose people who have previously visited websites similar to yours.
 You can even handpick relevant industry websites to showcase your ad and appeal to viewers.

 As shown at the very top and sides of this example, this is what display advertising looks like: